joodicator/ic-while-synth/docs/urop/log.md

+# Friday 10 July 2015

+Mostly experimented and thought of ways to improve the synthesiser, and ways to reason about its correctness.
+Came up with some ideas that could acted upon, which I have written up in (some) detail in [issue #4](https://github.com/JosephCrowe/ic-while-synth/issues/4).

 # Thursday 9 July 2015

 Implemented an algorithm to propagate information from later to earlier conditions in a template, fixing [issue #2](https://github.com/JosephCrowe/ic-while-synth/issues/2).
 Also added a user-readable display of the template in its various stages to the program output.